-When the git clone command described above finishes, the GEOS-Chem Science Codebase submodule code (in folder GCClassic/src/GEOS-Chem) and the HEMCO submodule code (in folder GCClassic/src/HEMCO) will be in detached HEAD state.
+Whiter the git clone command described above finishes, the GEOS-Chem Science Codebase submodule code (in folder GCClassic/src/HEMCO) will be in detached HEAD state.
 In other words, the code is checked out but a branch is not created.
 Adding new code to a detached HEAD state is very dangerous and should be avoided.
 You should instead make a branch it the same point as the detached HEAD, and then add your own modifications into that branch.